Micropechis: Taxonomy

 Two subspecies have been proposed.
 The nominate form, M. ikaheca ikaheca as described by Lesson, and which occurs on the Vogelkop, and the islands of Misool and Salawati in the Raja Ampat Archipelago, has very little banding on its pale yellow to brown body.
 M. ikaheca fasciatus, the banded form, described by German herpetologist and ichthyologist, Johann Gustav Fischer in 1884, is found throughout the rest of New Guinea.
-Specimens from southern Western New Guinea are strongly banded throughout, but most of the specimens from the remainder of New Guinea, including the Schouten Islands, lack banding on the anterior section of the body.
+Specimens from southern Western New Guinea are strongly banded throughout, but most of the specimens from the remainder of New Guinea, including the Biak Islands, lack banding on the anterior section of the body.
 Specimens of M. ikaheca from Waigeo and Batanta, in the Raja Ampat Islands, are virtually black, without any patterning.

 Natural history

 M. ikaheca is a thick-bodied, smooth-scaled snake that grows up to 2.1 m long.
 It has small eyes that are typical of other semi-fossorial burrowing snakes, and is either nocturnal or crepuscular.
 In common with most other elapids, M. ikaheca is oviparous.

 The name ikaheca means "land eel" in a local West Papuan dialect, indicating the snake's preference for damp or semi-aquatic habitats, such as swamps, creeks, wetlands, low-lying rainforest, and piles of discarded vegetation debris, i.e. oil palm windrows, and coconut palm husk piles.
 It may be encountered crossing roads following rain at night M. ikaheka hunts small vertebrates, including small rodents and bandicoots, ground-dwelling lizards such as skinks, and snakes, such as the New Guinea ground boa Candoia aspera.
 It is also cannibalistic.